Paul Lee (environmentalist)

-Paul Lee (September 20, 1931 - October 20, 2022) was a professor of existential and religious philosophy living in Santa Cruz, California.
+Paul Lee (September 20, 1931 – October 20, 2022) was an American philosopher who was a professor of existential and religious philosophy living in Santa Cruz, California.
 He was chair of the Romero Institute (formerly the Christic Institute).
 While an assistant professor of Humanities at MIT in the 1960s, Lee was a founding editor of the infamous Psychedelic Review, started by Timothy Leary and Richard Alpert (Ram Dass) at Harvard.

 Early life and education

 Paul Lee was born in La Veta, Colorado on September 20, 1931, where his father practiced medicine.
 Eventually his family moved to Milwaukee, Wisconsin, where his father practiced medicine for 50 years before his retirement.
 In Milwaukee, Lee attended Custer High School.

 Next, Lee attended St. Olaf College in Northfield, Minnesota where he studied philosophy under Howard Hong, the noted translator of Danish philosopher Søren Kierkegaard.

-He then attended Luther Theological Seminary with the intention of following a career in ministry.
-However, jaundiced by what he perceived was the stale orthodoxy of the seminary,he attended the University of Minnesota and worked on a master's degree in philosophy.
+Lee then attended Luther Theological Seminary with the intention of following a career in ministry.
+However, jaundiced by what he perceived was the stale orthodoxy of the seminary, he attended the University of Minnesota and worked on a master's degree in philosophy.
 During one of his summers while pursuing his MA, he became enamored with theologian Paul Tillich after attending three of his lectures on existentialism at Union Theological Seminary in New York.
 Lee decided to transfer to Harvard Divinity School for his third year and graduated with a bachelor's degree in sacred theology (STB).
 Under the mentorship of Erik Erikson, he went on to get a PhD at Harvard Divinity with a thesis on Sigmund Freud.
 It was then that Lee became teaching assistant to Paul Tillich.

 While studying at Harvard, he experimented with Psilocybin mushrooms in relation to religious experiences with religious scholar Huston Smith.
 He also taught and became friends with filmmaker Terrence Malick and New Yorker columnist Jacob Brackman who were enrolled in one of Tillich's courses.